Industrial Assets, Modern Uncertainties, and Performance Dynamics (IAM560)

-The main focus of this course is on the timely important technical topic of Industrial assets and engineering infrastructures, modern uncertainties that they are exposed to, as well as decision making and performance under modern complex industrial conditions.
-The course has a more practical approach with various real world examples from many industrial sectors where assets and systems are continuously exposed to new industrial demands, modern performance challenges, and new uncertainties due to modern industrial forces, for instance industrial transformations, digitalization processes, environment, and sustainability concerns, etc.
+The Course has a main focus on practically important technical themes within Industrial assets and engineering infrastructures, modern uncertainties and dynamics that they are exposed to, as well as decision making and performance under modern complex industrial conditions.
+The course has a more practical approach with various real world examples from many industrial sectors where assets, systems, and critical processes are continuously exposed to new industrial demands, modern performance challenges and new uncertainties due to new industrial forces, for instance industrial transformations, digitalization processes, societal and environmental impact, and sustainability concerns, etc. The course also covers simulation modelling and digital twin technology at the asset level (for example, entire production or service system) to enable and support more data-driven and model-based decisions based on a better understanding of complex performance dynamics of industrial assets and systems through various practical industrial scenarios.

 Course code